flutter/website/src/docs/development/accessibility-and-localization/internationalization.md

 // etc..
 {% endprettify %}

 These are the English translations of course.
-To complete the job one must change the return value of each getter to an appropriate Belarusan string.
+To complete the job you need to change the return value of each getter to an appropriate Belarusan string.

-The getters return "raw" Dart strings that have an r prefix, like `r'About $applicationName'`, because sometimes the strings contain `$variables` that are expanded by methods with parameters, like `aboutListTileTitle(String applicationName)`:
+The getters return "raw" Dart strings that have an r prefix, like `r'About $applicationName'`, because sometimes the strings contain `variables` with a `$` prefix.
+The variables are expanded by parameterized localization methods:
 {% prettify dart %}
 @override
 String get aboutListTileTitleRaw => r'About $applicationName';